 How to Navigate Leadership in Virtual and Hybrid Workplaces

-With growing remote and hybrid work environments, it is becoming increasingly difficult for organizational leaders to determine how to engage their employees and run their businesses.
+With growing remote and hybrid work environments, it is becoming increasingly difficult for organizational leaders to determine how to lead a remote team and run their businesses.
 Luckily, there are existing practices you can use to lead your remote or hybrid team effectively.

 We strongly suggest setting up a video call when having conversations relating to all of the following recommendations.
 This will mitigate any potential miscommunication while allowing you to pick up on the other person’s verbal and nonverbal responses in order to create a stronger connection and a more personable discussion.